 This getting started guide introduces core concepts related to the deployment of Azure Automation.
-If you are new to Automation in Azure or have experience with automation workflow software like System Center Orchestrator, this guide helps you get started with concepts and deployment details.
+If you are new to Automation in Azure or have experience with automation workflow software like System Center Orchestrator, this guide helps you understand how to prepare and onboard Automation.
+Afterwards, you will be prepared to begin developing runbooks in support of your process automation needs.

 Azure Automation is a software as a service (SaaS) application that provides a scalable and reliable, multi-tenant environment to automate processes with runbooks and manage configuration changes to Windows and Linux systems using Desired State Configuration (DSC) in Azure, other cloud services, or on-premises.
 Entities contained within your Automation account, such as runbooks, assets, Run As accounts are isolated from other Automation accounts within your subscription and other subscriptions.